-Details of the remuneration of the Directors are set out in note 26 to the Financial Statements.
-None of the Directors waived or agreed to waive any emoluments during the year ended 31 December 2014.
+Details of the remuneration of the Directors are set out in note 25 to the Financial Statements.
+None of the Directors waived or agreed to waive any emoluments during the year ended 31 December 2015.

-Directors' Interests in Contracts and Competing Businesses
+Directors' Interests in Transactions, Arrangements or Contracts and Competing Businesses

-To the knowledge of the Board, there is no contract of significance in relation to the Group's business subsisting at the end of the year or during the year ended 31 December 2014 in which the Group was a party and in which a Director, was materially interested.
+To the knowledge of the Board, there were no transactions, arrangements or contracts of significance in relation to the Group's business subsisting at the end of the year or during the year ended 31 December 2015 in which any member of the Group was a party and in which a Director or his/her connected entity, was materially interested.

-To the knowledge of the Board, none of our Directors had any interest in any business in Macau which competed with our Company's business during the year ended 31 December 2014.
+To the knowledge of the Board, none of our Directors had any interest in any business in Macau which competed with our Company's business during the year ended 31 December 2015.